katharinalisalin/demo-bug-template/docs/contributing/index.md

 !!! warning "Issues are permanent"

-    Please note that all issues and discussions are permanent and will remain for everyone to read in this project.
-Therefore, it is essential to follow our contribution guidelines and comply with our Code of Conduct.
+    Please note that everything you write is permanent and will remain for everyone to read in this project for ever.
+Therefore, be nice, follow our contribution guidelines and comply with our Code of Conduct.

 ## How to contribute